theme-next/theme-next.org/source/docs/getting-started/index.md

 Now you can open `http://localhost:4000` in your browser, and check whether the site works correctly.

 {% note success %}
 If you find your site looks like this picture, you have installed it correctly.
-That’s default NexT scheme – Muse.
+That's default NexT scheme – Muse.
 ![Default Scheme – Muse](/images/docs/next-default-scheme-linux.png)
 {% endnote %}